 If you have a spare bathroom for guests, as we do (our New York friends call this luxurious setup a Midwest hotel), then make sure it's all prepped.
 Clean towels are a must, of course, but think what else people might need.
 I keep spare bottles of Trader Joe's shampoo and conditioner in the shower, and face wipes and a hair dryer by the sink.

-Flowers, anywhere you can.
+10. Set out flowers anywhere you can.

 The last little touch for guests — fresh flowers.
 They're a luxury, but you don't have to actually spend anything on them.
 I have a couple teeny bottles saved, and I like to put a sprig of herbs or flowers from the yard — any pretty weed will do — and set it by the guest room bed.